We all have them – scars.

 There are three particular types of atrophic scars:

-- those with a deep pore appearance that are a result of severe acne are called icepick scars
+- those with a deep pore appearance that is a result of severe acne are called icepick scars

 - the flat-bottomed scars that bear a resemblance to chickenpox scars are called boxcar scars